 1. The Case Against External HDDs

-Once you’ve decided backing up your computer’s hard drive is the smart thing to do, there are two different routes to take:
+Once you’ve decided backing up your computer’s hard drive is the smart thing to do, there are two different routes to take: you can invest in an external hard drive or in an online backup solution.

 Backing up and restoring from a local drive is much faster than performing the same task over the Internet.
 However, locals drives are subject to the same risks as computer hard drives.